Tokai University Educational System

 Turning to the other relationships mentioned earlier, we learn from history that mankind has always been subject to cycles of conflict.
 We also know that this conflict can be reduced, if not eliminated, by the development of better relationships between individuals and among the nations of the world.
 Tokai University Educational System has a vision of a new civilization where individuals and societies can live together peacefully, and our species lives in harmony with the environment.
 Our mission is to turn that vision into a reality.

-In today's age, new knowledge, information and technology are becoming increasingly imperative as the foundation of society.
-As a result, globalization, paradigm shifts, and technological revolution have taken place at an unprecedented speed.
-It goes without saying that the type of person sought out by society has seen remarkable shifts along with these societal changes.
-We are now in an era in which universities can no longer fulfill its mission by merely imparting knowledge to students.
+In today's age, new knowledge, information and technology are increasingly becoming the foundations of society.
+As a result, globalization, paradigm shifts, and technological revolutions take place at unprecedented speeds.
+It goes without saying that the types of individuals that are sought out by society have changed dramatically as a result.

-Founder Dr. Shigeyoshi Matsumae has upheld the educational philosophy of “instilling in the students a firm historical view, natural view, and world view through the integration of the humanities and the natural sciences."
-Since its founding in 1942, Tokai University has been committed to imparting to its students the importance of cultivating a foundational life philosophy through a broad perspective on life.
-To live out this mission, the “Modern Civilization Theory" course designed to encourage students to confront various problems facing modern civilization and to learn about the perspectives of various thinkers, has been incorporated into the core curriculum.
-By taking an approach to education that integrate, rather than separate, the sciences and humanities, we have been able to nurture students with a comprehensive, multi-faceted world-view, and provide a solid foundation of general education to the students for whatever specialty area they may pursue in the future, as well as to provide an educational environment in which students can develop into enriched mind human beings.
+The founder of Tokai University, Dr. Shigeyoshi Matsumae upheld an educational philosophy of "instilling in the students a firm historical view, natural view, and world view through the integration of the humanities and the natural sciences."
+Since its founding in 1942, Tokai has been committed to imparting the importance of cultivating a broad perspective on life to its students.
+To carry out this task, we have placed the "Modern Civilization" course at the core of our curriculum and offer our students a wide array of classes in the "Liberal Arts" so that they have the opportunity to confront various problems facing modern civilization and to learn how different thinkers tackled difficult questions.
+Our interdisciplinary approach to the sciences and humanities is aimed at creating comprehensive, multi-faceted and specialized foundations upon which our students can develop their own humanities.

 The founder of Tokai University, Dr. Shigeyoshi Matsumae, imparted the following message to the youth who will lead the next generation: "Aim your hopes towards the stars in your early days."
 The primary mission and a raison d'etre of our university is to provide to its students, an educational environment in which dreams can be defined and nurtured, and students can grow as human beings as they work towards realizing their dreams.